jameshughes89/cs102/src/site/outline/outline.rst

 Class Times
 ===========

-* Asynchronous --- Content is to be covered independently while following the :doc:`schedule </outline/schedule>`
+* Asynchronous --- Content is to be covered independently while following the schedule

 Lab
 ====

-* Asynchronous --- Content is to be covered independently while following the :doc:`schedule </outline/schedule>`
+* Asynchronous --- Content is to be covered independently while following the schedule